Newfoundland and Labrador Tourism Board

 NL Tourism Board Chair, Darlene Thomas

 Since becoming a tourism business owner just nine short years ago, Darlene Thomas has made an impressive contribution to Newfoundland and Labrador’s tourism industry.
-A former professional golfer and instructor, Darlene moved to Woody Point in the fall of 2005 with her husband Ken.
-Together, with a love for the Gros Morne region and all it has to offer residents and visitors alike, Darlene and Ken opened Seaside Suites, Seaside Souvenirs, Seaside Deli & Dairy Bar, and in the spring of 2015, the Bonne Bay Inn.
+A former professional golfer and instructor, Darlene moved to Woody Point in the fall of 2005.
+With a love for the Gros Morne region and all it has to offer residents and visitors alike, Darlene and her late husband Ken opened Seaside Suites, Seaside Souvenirs, Seaside Deli & Dairy Bar, and in the spring of 2015, the Bonne Bay Inn.

 Since joining tourism, Darlene has become a champion of the industry, pushing to advance the industry’s priorities and potential.
 An active volunteer, Darlene has served as Hospitality NL Chair and on the Board of the Gros Morne Cooperating Association and the Newfoundland and Labrador Tourism Board.
 She has also been an active industry representative at the Atlantic Canada Tourism Partnership on both marketing and management committees and the Hotel/Motel Association of NL.